-In the simplest terms, having a wider range of VPN servers means you have more choice in which server you can connect to, which in turn means you’re more likely to find a quick, stable connection.
-Like so many things in life, though, it’s not quite that easy.
+At its most basic level, having more VPN servers means you, the user, have more choice in which server you connect to.
+In turn, you're more likely to find a quick, stable connection.
+Like so many things in life, though, it’s not quite that simple...

 Server number vs server locations

-When making your decision you should also pay attention to the number of VPN server locations a provider offers.
-This is just as important as the sheer number of servers – if a provider has a relatively narrow network, connecting to or from more ‘unusual’ locations might result in a severe drop in connection speed.
+When making your decision, one of the most important things to pay attention to is the number of VPN server locations a provider offers.
+This is just as important as the sheer number of servers – if a provider has a relatively narrow network, connecting to or from more ‘unusual’ locations could result in a severe drop in connection speed.

 This is often the case with smaller, more Europe- and US-focused VPNs, with users in Asia having to connect to servers several countries away.

 A balance does need to be found, though.
-Providers with a huge amount of locations and just a few servers in each (HideMyAss: 1,000+ servers in 190+ countries) can end up performing poorly compared to VPNs with a smaller network with plenty of servers in each location (Surfshark: 1,700+ servers in 63+ countries).
+Providers with a huge amount of locations and just a few servers in each (HideMyAss: 1,000+ servers in 190+ countries) can end up performing poorly compared to VPNs with a narrower network with plenty of servers in each location (Surfshark: 3,200+ servers in 65+ countries).
 In that comparison, HMA proves to be a poor choice as a streaming VPN, while Surfshark is one of the best – not to mention one of the cheapest.

 What you really want is a good selection of well-populated locations.
 This should make sure no single server becomes overloaded with users or is detected by streaming providers before another can take its place.